-Not convinced?
-Read on for three good reasons to take your association’s career center to the next level today.
+Still not convinced?
+Read on for three more reasons to take your association’s career center to the next level today.

 1. Your career center can be a great source of revenue.

-Today’s low unemployment rate means employers need help staffing up a workforce.
+Due to the “Great Resignation,” a large number of employees leaving their jobs after COVID-19, employers need help staffing their workforce.
 In fact, Gartner’s Emerging Risks Survey shows that talent shortage is now the top emerging risk facing organizations.
 Providing access to talent is a valuable way to serve the needs of your industry while driving revenue for your organization.
 Employers will pay to access a targeted group of qualified employees.

 Here are a few examples of ways you can drive non-dues revenue from your career center: